CamaraLab/TDA-TCGA/README.md

 devtools::install_github("CamaraLab/TDA-TCGA")
 library(TDAmut)
 ```
-Note that depending on your system this command may require installation of additional packages (e.g., bioDist from BioConductor, RayleighSelection from the CamaraLab GitHub) in order to succeed.
+Note that this package requires prior installation of additional packages not available via CRAN (e.g., bioDist from BioConductor, RayleighSelection from the CamaraLab GitHub) in order to succeed.
+If these packages are not currently available on your system, they will need to be installed prior to installing the `TDAmut` package.

 ## Creating TDAmut object for use throughout the pipeline